 Controlling Queensland fruit fly in home gardens

 Queensland fruit fly is a serious pest for both home gardeners and commercial growers.
 Queensland fruit fly attacks a wide range of fruits and fruiting vegetables, leaving them inedible.
 A list of common fruits identified as fruit fly hosts can be found on the Queensland fruit fly host fruits page.

-You can manage Queensland fruit fly by monitoring its activity and by using a range of control methods.
+You can manage Queensland fruit fly by monitoring its activity and by using a range of control methods explained below.